 Why It Matters:

-• More kids = more supplies = more savings needed
+- More kids = more supplies = more savings needed

-• Start collecting coupons from mailers, online sources, and direct mail.
+- Start collecting coupons from mailers, online sources and direct mail

 Timing Tip:

-End-of-summer clearance sales + coupons = deep discounts.
+End-of-summer clearance sales + coupons = deep discounts

-4. Shop Ahead for Next Year
+4. Shop Ahead for Nex Year

 Smart Timing:

-• Buy supplies and clothes a few weeks after school starts
+- Buy supplies and clothes a few weeks after school starts

-• Most items will be heavily marked down
+- Most items will be heavily marked down

 Extra Savings:

-• Sign up for store newsletters for 10–15% off coupons
+- Sign up for store newsletters for 10–15% off coupons

-• Look for seasonal clearance (e.g., summer clothes under $5)
+- Look for seasonal clearance (e.g., summer clothes under $5)

 Final Thoughts

-Here’s one more tip: with a First Internet Bank Money Market Savings account, you can earn 3.61 Annual Percentage Yield (APY)* – 6x the national average – and open your account with as little as $100.
+With a little planning and savvy shopping, you can save big on back-to-school essentials.
+From thrift finds to coupon stacking, these tips help you stretch your budget while keeping your kids well-equipped and stylish.
+Here’s one more tip: with a First Internet Bank Money Market Savings account, you can earn 3.61% Annual Percentage Yield (APY)* – 6x the national average – and open your account with as little as $100.
 It’s a great way to get a head start on next year’s back-to-school shopping!

 *As of 7/10/2025, the national average annual percentage yield (APY) for Money Market Savings accounts is 0.59%, as published in the FDIC’s Weekly National Rates and Rate Caps; average rate used is for deposits up to $100,000.
 Rates last updated 7/3/2025.
 Rates are subject to change on any day and will be updated by 10:00 AM EST. Please be sure to check this page after 10:00 AM EST for the rate that will be honored today.
 Fees may reduce earnings on account.
 The Daily Balance method is used to calculate interest.
 To avoid a monthly maintenance fee, you must maintain an average daily balance of $4,000 for the Money Market savings account.
 The Money Market Savings Account is a tiered rate account, the lower APY is stated above with no minimum balance requirements to earn interest.
 Higher APY rates may apply to balances over $1,000,000.
 For additional information, visit our Disclosures page.